 PELVIC FLOOR STIMULATION

 Pelvic floor stimulation (PFS) can help women with Stress Urinary Incontinence contract and strengthen their pelvic floor.
-Small amounts of stimulation are delivered to the nerves and muscles of the pelvic floor and bladder via a tampon-like sensor.
+Small amounts of stimulation are delivered to the nerves and muscles of the pelvic floor and bladder.
+These stimulations have typically been delivered via a tampon-like sensor, although recently, a new crop of non-invasive devices, which are worn externally - usually in the underwear or a pair of shorts - have been cleared by the FDA.
 Stimulation causes the muscles to tighten or contract, strengthening them.

 Women often report a tightening or lifting of the pelvic floor muscles when using PFS but it is rarely described as painful.